Quantum-Accelerators/template/README.md

 # template

-A simple-to-use resource for generating open-source Python packages.
+A simple-to-use resource for creating open-source Python packages.